 Have you defined some conversion goals for your campaigns?
-If not, get started immediately, but first let’s just complete reading this article.
+If not, get started immediately, but first, let’s just complete reading this article.
 There are more surprises along the way I promise ;-)

 5. Cost per Conversion

-Once you are tracking conversions, you can derive cost per conversion by dividing the total cost on the campaign by total number of conversions for a given date range.
+Once you are tracking conversions, you can derive a cost per conversion by dividing the total cost on the campaign by the total number of conversions for a given date range.
 Here is that complicated formula:

 6. Cost Per Click (CPC)